Important update on our Mentorship Program

 How can I stay engaged with TAP?

-• Although we are temporarily pausing on pairing volunteers with new mentees, we are still providing resources and programming to our 600+ alumni.
+- Although we are temporarily pausing on pairing volunteers with new mentees, we are still providing resources and programming to our 600+ alumni.
 Our alums, which include law students, clerks, and early career attorneys, will still need support and guidance from our volunteers as they grow in their career.
-We will be reaching out to current volunteers over the coming months with ways you can get involved with them, and we will also be in touch as our full programming with new students resumes.
+We continue to reach out to current volunteers with ways you can get involved with them, and we will also be in touch as our full programming with new students resumes.

 I'm new to TAP, can I still sign up as a volunteer?